 - True Meaning of Christmas: Robin the Frog defines it for the Fraggles as a time when "you gather together with the people you love, and you wish each other peace on Earth."

-- The Unintelligible: Good thing they didn't have Beaker do a solo on the more obscure carols...
+- Good thing they didn't have Beaker do a solo on the more obscure carols...

 - There's also the Swedish Chef, who sings "The Christmas Song" with Big Bird.
 The only intelligible words are the ones that end the lines, presumably to keep the rhyme scheme.